PoodleApp/arfe-protocol/Activity-over-Email.markdown

 The reason for this is so that activity data and ARFE data can be combined into a single document in a single message content part.

+TODO: Do we really want to combine documents this way?

 ## Compatibility with Classic Email

 Classic Email clients are not able to display Activity Streams content.